Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Experimental Findings

 \subsection{Detection Delay Analysis}

-Detection delay measures how quickly an anomaly detector responds after a timing failure begins and therefore directly reflects its ability to limit error propagation in time-dependent systems.
-This aspect is particularly critical during Y2K38 rollover events, when a timestamp discontinuity of magnitude $T_{0}$ can rapidly propagate through synchronization mechanisms, communication schedules, and downstream control logic.
-Earlier detection reduces the window during which corrupted timestamps influence dependent devices.\\ Figure~\ref{fig:delay} reports the empirical detection delays observed across all evaluated models.
+Detection delay measures how quickly a detector responds after a timing failure begins, directly reflecting its ability to limit error propagation in time-dependent systems.
+This is critical during Y2K38 rollover, where a timestamp discontinuity of magnitude $T_{0}$ can rapidly propagate through synchronization mechanisms, communication schedules, and control logic.
+Figure~\ref{fig:delay} reports empirical detection delays across all evaluated models.

-STGAT exhibits the shortest detection delay, with a mean latency of 2.3 time steps.
-In comparison, IoT-TimeFormer detects anomalies after 3.1 steps on average, followed by transformer (4.0), GAT (4.5), and LSTM (5.2).
-This consistent reduction in response time indicates that STGAT identifies temporal inconsistencies earlier in their evolution, before corrupted timestamps propagate widely across the network.
-To verify that these differences are not attributable to random variation, we perform pairwise two-tailed Welch’s $t$-tests on the detection-delay distributions obtained from repeated runs.
-Welch’s test is used to account for unequal variances and sample sizes across models.
-All comparisons between STGAT and baseline methods yield $p < 0.001$, confirming that the observed latency reduction is statistically significant.
+STGAT achieves the shortest delay, with a mean latency of 2.3 time steps, compared with IoT-TimeFormer (3.1), transformer (4.0), GAT (4.5), and LSTM (5.2).
+This reduction indicates earlier identification of temporal inconsistencies before corrupted timestamps propagate across the network.
+Pairwise two-tailed Welch’s $t$-tests are applied to repeated-run delay distributions to account for unequal variances and sample sizes.
+All STGAT-baseline comparisons yield $p < 0.001$, confirming statistically significant latency reductions.